wifitanmalo/fame_or_shame/README.md

 When you click the `+` button, a window will appear with three text fields to enter the subject id, name, and credits.
-Additionally, there will be a `Back` button to return to the subject menu and an "Add" button to confirm the creation of the subject.
+Additionally, there will be a `<` button to return to the subject menu and an "Add" button to confirm the creation of the subject.

 > [!CAUTION]